rackerlabs/support-how-to/content/rackspace-email/find-dns-host.md

 ## Overview:
-To locate the location of your domain’s DNS host.
+Instructions for locating your domain’s DNS host.
 If you need to configure your DNS for Rackspace Cloud Office Email products click [here](https://support.rackspace.com/how-to/set-up-dns-records-for-cloud-office-email-and-skype-for-business)

 ## Find your DNS host

 #### How do I find out who my DNS host is?
-You can use the following steps to identify where you can add/edit entries for your Domain (DNS).
+You can use the following steps to identify where you can add/edit entries for your domain (DNS).

   1. Search for your domain at https://who.is/
-  2. Look for the entry titled “Name Server” – this is the location of your DNS host.
+  2. Look for the field titled “Name Server” – this is the location of your DNS host.
-  3. If any of the following are listed in the field “Name Server” for your domain, Rackspace is most likely your DNS host and can assist with editing of your DNS records.
+  3. If any of the following server names are listed in the field “Name Server” for your domain, Rackspace is most likely your DNS host and can assist with editing of your DNS records [here](https://support.rackspace.com/how-to/set-up-dns-records-for-cloud-office-email-and-skype-for-business)

       NS.RACKSPACE.COM